wtlin1228/demo-nested-breadcrumb/README.md

 This demo demonstrates one approach to implementing breadcrumbs in a **multi-router micro-frontend** architecture.

 In a typical single-router application, breadcrumbs are straightforward, they’re essentially a subset of the route hierarchy.
-You simply get the matched routes, map them to human-readable text, and handle i18n or state updates like any other UI component.
+We simply get the matched routes, map them to human-readable text, and handle i18n or state updates like any other UI component.

 However, in a **multi-router micro-frontend** setup, things change.
-You can’t assume that every micro-frontend shares the same routing library, UI framework, or data-fetching approach, and even if they use the same libraries, their versions may differ.
+We can’t assume that every micro-frontend shares the same routing library, UI framework, or data-fetching approach, and even if they use the same libraries, their versions may differ.

 ## Key components